-Work Orders are the documents that Technicians use to track their time on jobs, get instructions on what parts are used and what tasks are scheduled.
+Work Orders are the documents that Technicians use to track their time on jobs, get instructions on what parts are used, and schedule tasks.
 Work Orders are also the vehicle used to track a technician’s time worked.
-In this section of the manual, you will learn about the features of the module as well as how to use various aspects of the Work Order.
+In this section of the manual, you will learn about the features of the module and how to use various aspects of the Work Order.

 First, you see the standard iPoint logo with directional arrows.
 Clicking on the logo will take you to the iPoint dashboard.
 While the forward and back arrows move you between windows you have navigated, in much the same way you use the arrows of a web browser.

-Next is a Sort menu where you can organize the work orders by one of the following options.
+Next is a Sort menu to organize the work orders by one of the following options.